Democrats arrive at convention energized by a transformed race

 In a few cases, there’s hedging.
 Three Democratic senators in tough reelection races – Jon Tester of Montana, Sherrod Brown of Ohio, and Jacky Rosen of Nevada – are skipping the convention, as are a handful of House Democrats in toss-up races.
 Of the three senators not coming, one – Senator Tester – has yet to endorse Ms. Harris.
 But the overarching show of party unity in Chicago leaves room for a few elected officials to stand back.

-Ms. Harris has also benefitted from inheriting a well-oiled Biden campaign operation – including field offices, staff, and volunteers.
+Ms. Harris has also benefited from inheriting a well-oiled Biden campaign operation – including field offices, staff, and volunteers.

-Still, although there’s only two and a half months to go until Election Day, it’s too soon to say the trajectory of the race has permanently changed, says Republican pollster Whit Ayres.
+Still, although there are only 2 1/2 months to go until Election Day, it’s too soon to say the trajectory of the race has permanently changed, says Republican pollster Whit Ayres.
 Much will happen between now and Nov.
 5.

 “Basically, what we have is an enormous burst of enthusiasm from Democrats who are relieved that they’re not having to run with Joe Biden at the top of their ticket,” he says.